OneXray/onexray.com/content.en/docs/setting/tun/index.md

 The DNS configuration here has another function, which is to resolve your server address.
 When `address` in your outbound configuration is in the form of a domain name, the query of the domain name will be executed by the DNS configured here, not the DNS you specified in "Xray Setting".

+### DNS Over TLS

+This configuration item is only available on iOS and macOS.

+When DoT is enabled, Xray-core will no longer take over DNS traffic, but you can route DoT traffic via routing rules.
+See the `dnsDoT` rule in the routing configuration.

+Note: Enabling this option can help mitigate memory issues on iOS.
+See [iOS packet tunnel provider limit](https://github.com/XTLS/Xray-core/issues/4422).

 ## Priority

 This configuration item is only applicable to Linux systems.